Healthcare and childcare workers can ask to receive their work permits faster

 You can find the full definition here, under Section 39-9011, Childcare Workers.

 - If you are renewing your work permit, your current work permit must have already expired, or it will expire in 30 days or less before you ask that your application be processed faster.
-If you submitted an application to renew your work permit as an asylum seeker, your current work permit is automatically extended for 540 days once you submit the renewal application.
-To determine the expiration date of your work permit, add 540 days to the expiration date shown on your work permit card.
+If you submitted an application to renew your work permit as an asylum seeker, your current work permit is automatically extended once you submit the renewal application.
+Read more about the automatic extension here.

 How do I request to get my work permit faster?

 To make this request, you need to call the USCIS Contact Center at 800-375-5283.
 To speak to a representative, say “healthcare worker,” “childcare worker,” or “InfoPass” when the automated machine asks “How can I help you?”
 When you reach a representative, explain that you are a healthcare worker or a childcare worker, you have a pending work permit application, and that you want to request that USCIS process your application faster.

 Before you make the call, make sure you have your receipt notice for your work permit application.
 You will need to provide your A Number and the receipt number for your work permit application.
 If you are renewing, you should also have your current work permit ready.
 You may need to provide the expiration date of your current work permit.

 Be prepared to explain why you believe you are a healthcare worker or childcare worker.
 In some cases, USCIS may later send you a letter called Request for Evidence, asking you to submit proof of your employment as a healthcare worker or childcare worker.